 What is its size ?

-The Carbon model 3.0 has a post diameter of 27.2mm and is available in 330mm and 380mm lengths.
+The Aluminum model 2.0 comes in a 350mm length.
+The Carbon model 3.0 is available in 330mm and 380mm lengths.
 The Titanium model 3.0 is available in limited quantities in a 450mm length.

 How much does it weigh?